 The Company does not operate internationally and is thus not exposed to foreign exchange risk arising from various currency exposures.
 The majority of the Company's financial assets, financial liabilities and rental income is determined and collected in Trinidad and Tobago dollars (TTD).
 However, there is some rental income billed in United States Dollars (USD), for which there is exposure to foreign exchange risk.

-At 30 April 2020 if the USD had weakened/strengthened by 0.6% (2019: 0.1%), against the TTD with all other variables held constant, post-tax profit for the year would have been \$4,143 lower (2019: \$1,201), mainly as a result of foreign exchange gains/losses on translation of USD denominated trade receivables.
+At 30 April 2021 if the USD had weakened/strengthened by 0.7% (2020: 0.6%), against the TTD with all other variables held constant, post-tax profit for the year would have been \$8,970 higher/lower (2020: \$4,143 higher/lower), mainly as a result of foreign exchange gains/losses on translation of USD denominated trade receivables.